Who is Knight Adjustment Bureau?

 Should I contact or pay Knight Adjustment Bureau?

-The best way to deal with a collection agency like Knight Adjustment Bureau is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Knight Adjustment Bureau for millions of clients nationwide.
+The best way to deal with a collection agency like Knight Adjustment Bureau is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Knight Adjustment Bureau for millions of clients nationwide.

 Will Knight Adjustment Bureau sue me or garnish my wages?

 In their attempt to collect a debt, a collection agency may resort to litigation.
 However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you may never hear from or have to deal with Knight Adjustment Bureau again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.